BasilGuo/dotfiles/README.md

 - Running `. ~/.bashrc` after modification.
 - You could just comment the line with `#` which is complained by bash.
 - The most wrong place is at `The displayed title` when you use `scp`.
-You could comment them.
+Feel free to comment them.
 - The another one is the color alias which in different version of Ubuntu.
 - I just use Ubuntu server now, but the tty always complained when connected by `ssh`.
 So I commented them.
 - etc.